Merry Christmas (Mariah Carey album): Commercial performance

 In Europe, Merry Christmas experienced success, peaking at number one in Latvia and Lithuania; at number two in Germany, Sweden and the Netherlands; at number three in Italy; at number four in Austria, Belgium, Denmark, Iceland, Norway, and Switzerland; and at number five in Hungary and Estonia.
 It also reached the top-ten in Finland, Greece, Portugal, and the European Top 100 Albums.
 To date, Merry Christmas was certified 4× Platinum in Denmark; 3× Platinum in Norway; 2× Platinum in Italy; Platinum in the Netherlands; and Gold in Austria, Germany, Iceland and Switzerland.
 In the United Kingdom, Merry Christmas peaked at number 32 on the UK Albums Chart, and it was certified Platinum.
 Additionally, Merry Christmas became the first Christmas album to reach number one on the UK R&B Albums chart, as the album topped the chart during the week of November 8, 2019, becoming Carey's eleventh number-one album on the chart, replacing Kanye West's Jesus Is King, and being replaced by Post Malone's Hollywood's Bleeding.

 In Australia, the album peaked at number two, and was certified seven-times Platinum, denoting shipments of 490,000 copies and finishing 11th on the Australian Recording Industry Association (ARIA) 1994 End of Year Chart.
-Merry Christmas has sold 18 million copies worldwide, and stands as one of the best selling holiday albums in world history.
+Merry Christmas has sold 18 million copies worldwide, making it the best selling holiday album by a female artist in history.
+It also stands as one of the best selling holiday albums in world history.